 5. “At all times, I must appear competent, professional, and in control.”

-When you transition into a supervisory role, it’s unrealistic to expect yourself to immediately morph into a perfect, omnipotent person with complete clairvoyance.
+When you transition into a supervisory role, it is unrealistic to expect yourself to immediately morph into a perfect, omnipotent person with complete clairvoyance.
 Supervisors frequently pretend to present a flawless management image.
 And when they get caught, the credibility they were seeking disappears.
-It’s better to be recognized as an honest person who is dedicated to maturing through experience, rather than to be perceived as one who lacks integrity.
+It is better to be recognized as an honest person who is dedicated to maturing through experience, rather than to be perceived as one who lacks integrity.

 6. “You have to be tough to be effective.
 Although I occasionally push to get my way with my colleagues, there is no way I have what it takes to do that all the time.
-I’m not that much of a confrontational S.O.B.”
+I am not that much of a confrontational S.O.B.”

-In reality, you don’t have to be a tough S.O.B.
-Current research indicates that the “rugged individualistic,” “the meanest S.O.B. in the valley,” is actually an endangered species.
+You do not have to be a tough S.O.B.
+Current research indicates that the “rugged individualistic,” “the meanest S.O.B. in the valley,” is an endangered species.
 This sort of supervisor may see short-term results or earn a reputation, but this supervisor will not be able to sustain long-term success.
 Occasionally, you will have to deal with unpleasant situations, which will test your mettle.
-But, what’s required is emotional muscle to be authentic.
+But what is required is emotional muscle to be authentic.
 Responding in ways that align with your personal and professional values will help you avoid being labeled as the “Dr. Jekyll and Mr. Hyde” of the office.
 Help your team succeed and they will help you reach your goals.
-Don’t let this or any other of the myths get in your way.
+Do not let this or any other of the myths get in your way.

-7. “I don’t want to be manipulative, and if I attempt to change the conditions to encourage someone to perform, I will be manipulating.”
+7. “I do not want to be manipulative, and if I attempt to change the conditions to encourage someone to perform, I will be manipulating.”

-8. “I’ll never make it as a performance manager.”
+8. “I will never make it as a performance manager.”

-Millions have made it, so why are you so sure you won’t?
+Millions of managers do a great job, so why are you so sure you will not?
 When you move into a supervisory role, nothing should stop you from being effective if you treat every challenge as another learning experience.
 You will make mistakes.
 You will feel the loss of your previous life that had reduced responsibilities.
-But, what you are experiencing is a normal reaction to the unknown.
+But what you are experiencing is a normal reaction to the unknown.
 Seek opportunities to learn; discomfort will be present.
-Just like any other acquired skill (e.g. riding a bicycle), you may be unsteady at first, but your skill will come with practice.
+Just like any other acquired skill (e.g., riding a bicycle), you may be unsteady at first, but your skill will come with practice.
 Keep this in mind, the greatest impact on an employee is the direct supervisor.

 9. “I am what I am, I can’t change.”

-If something is a myth, it usually means that there’s a misunderstanding buried beneath the belief.
+When a myth prevails, it usually means a misunderstanding can be found buried beneath the belief.
 Dig deep to discover what it is, so that the truth becomes transparent.
-If you don’t change you won’t be able to lead as well.
+If you do not change you will not be able to lead as well.

 10. “There is nothing you can do about a bad boss.”

-Over 50% of managers fail according to research.
-Many more are less than perfect.
-And, the #1 reason people leave a job is because of a bad boss.
-While bad bosses are difficult I have found that you can manage upward.
-You may not change their behavior but you can improve the situation.
+82% of managers fail according to research.
+In addition, the #1 reason people leave a job is because of a bad boss.
+While bad bosses are difficult, I have found that you can manage upward.
+You may not change their behavior, but you can improve the situation.
 Start by doing a good job.
 Next, always have a plan that you review with your boss.
 Finally, no surprises.
 Keep your communication current and honest.
-For more ideas see this post, 6 Proven Ways for Dealing with a Bad Boss.
+For more ideas see this post, 7 Courageous Ways to Deal with a Bad Boss.